-Redux follows this model and requires all state updates be done that in an immutable way.
+Redux follows this model and requires all state updates to be done in an immutable way.
 There are trade-offs with choices like this.
 In this case a common gripe is the amount of boilerplate you have to write to make updates for those used to mutable style updates.

-There are other libraries in the new wave of “post-redux” global state management solutions such as Valtio that allow developers to use a mutable style API.
+There are other libraries in the new wave of “post-redux” global state management solutions, such as Valtio that allow developers to use a mutable style API.

 Provide mechanisms to optimize rendering.
 The model of UI as a function of state is both incredibly simple and productive.

-However the process of reconciliation when that state changes is expensive at scale.
+However, the process of reconciliation when that state changes is expensive at scale.
 And often leads to poor runtime performance for large apps.

-With this model, a global state management library needs to both detect when to re-render when it’s state gets updated, and only re-render what is necessary.
+With this model, a global state management library needs to both detect when to re-render when its state gets updated, and only re-render what is necessary.